idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ~/jetson-containers/$ ./flash/flash.sh l4t:cti-32.1-v125-orbitty-image
 ```

 No using an Orbitty?
-Replace `orbitty` with your device and module:
+Replace `orbitty` with your device and module, and chance `125` the the appropriate BSP version:

 - Xaver
   - rogue, rogue-imx274-2cam